acts-project/acts/docs/tracking.md

 a single one, to model these biased uncertainties by a sum of Gaussian components.
-This Gaussian Sum Filter (GSF) achieves better results when fitting particles such as electrons, likely to undergo bremsstrahlung, and is deployed in the ATLAS tracking chain.
+This Gaussian Sum Filter (GSF) achieves better results when fitting particles such as electrons, likely to undergo bremsstrahlung, and is deployed in e.g. the ATLAS tracking chain.

 :::{attention}
 TODO: Add GSF link